برجاء الإنتظار ...

 Children

-The use of Elidel in patients under 2 years of
+The use of Elidel in patients under 3 months of age is not recommended.

 Other medicines and Elidel cream